rackerlabs/docs-cloud-block-storage/api-docs/additional-resources.rst

 - To learn about using |product name| from the Rackspace Cloud Control Panel, see :how-to:`Cloud Block Storage <cloud-block-storage>`.

-- To learn about using Rackspace Cloud SDKs, see :rax-devdocs:`Software Development Kits & Tools <#sdks>`.

 - To get information about other Rackspace Cloud services APIs, see the :rax-devdocs:`API documentation home <>`.

 - To get more information about Rackspace Cloud products, refer to :rax-cloud:`www.rackspace.com<>`.
-This site also offers links to the Rackspace official support channels, including knowledge base articles, forums, phone, chat, and email.
+This site also offers links to the Rackspace official support channels, including How-To articles, forums, phone, chat, and email.

 .. _Rackspace Cloud Guide to Core Infrastructure Services: https://developer.rackspace.com/docs/user-guides/infrastructure/